 Three characters; separated by continents, divided by decades, and bound by harrowing circumstances that reach beyond time and place.

-The journeys of the three protagonists in Alan Gratz’s Refugee are distinct in context, yet united in their common journeys to escape cruelty and find freedom.
+The journeys of the three protagonists in Alan Gratz’s Refugee are distinct in history, yet they share a common trajectory of escaping cruelty to find freedom.
 Josef from Germany in the 1930s, Isabel from Cuba in 1995, and Mahmoud from Syria in 2015 are all forced from their homes.
-Each character is pushed and tested beyond measure in their quest to find safety, refuge, and a home.
-Readers follow each of their plights.
-The force that propels each of these young characters forward is the hope of tomorrow and of better circumstances for their families.
+Each character is pushed and tested beyond measure in their quest to find refuge.
+Readers follow each of these young characters in alternating turns as they seek safety for their families and hope for tomorrow.

 “Couldn’t the Bahamas just let them stay?
 How was one more Cuban family going to hurt?
+She looked back at the pier and nice café.
 They had plenty of room!”

-“Mahmoud was invisible.
-And that’s exactly how he wanted it.
+“Mahmoud Bishara was invisible, and that’s exactly how he wanted it.
 Being invisible was how he survived.”